Sign up now for a

 Now this disturbing man entered her life and these intense feelings frightened her.
 Sir Apples hadn't felt as close to her for quite awhile but her life had gone smoothly as she read her Bible and prayed.

 James told her about his family.
 He was eight when his Papa was shot in the back in their barn.
-The boy was between stacks of hay and watched in horror.
+He happened to be between stacks of hay and watched in horror.
 He knew to stay quiet.
 He didn't know the two men.
 They were dressed in expensive business suits.

-He didn't see it but he heard his Ma scream from inside the house.
+He was thankful that he didn't see but he heard his Ma scream from inside the house.
 He was sure she had suffered because of rope burns, bruises and the coroner said she had tried to fight back.
 He said she was raped and other horrible atrocities.
 The church helped with closed caskets for both of them.
 In spite of posters and rewards, the men were never caught.
+Even though he was only eight, he told Alise he felt guilty that he hadn't been able to stop the men.
+She reached up and touched the tears that streamed from his eyes.

 He sold the store and kept the money.
 No bank for him though.
 He put it in a safe.
-The incident with his Dad had taught him that.
+The incident with his Dad had taught him not to trust the business community.

 He graduated from high school then he married a local farm girl, Katrina Foster.
 She was the first woman he had ever kissed or even dated.
 It was the proper thing to do, get a job, marry and have children.